RuanVasco/glpi-plugin-reservationdetails/README.md

 - Multiple field types: text, textarea, dropdown, checkbox, date
 - Fields are displayed in the reservation form

-### Reservation Permissions by Asset Type
+### Reservation Permissions by Item
-- Restrict which profiles can reserve specific asset types
+- Restrict which profiles can reserve **specific individual items**
 - Configuration via Setup > Dropdowns > Reservation Details > Permissões de Reserva
-- Items with restrictions are hidden from unauthorized users
+- See all reservable items with their allowed profiles
+- Edit permissions per item with multi-select profile picker
 - Empty restrictions = all profiles can reserve
+- Unauthorized users are blocked when attempting to create reservations

 ### Reservations View Tab
 - View all reservations with associated resources